potrahi/pepebob/README.md

 PUNCTUATION_END_SENTENCE=.,!,?
 ```
-I guess you understand where to fill your data—for example, TELEGRAM BOT TOKEN, etc.
+I guess you understand where to fill your data—for example, TELEGRAM_BOT_TOKEN, etc.

 Your token, together with your bot, you can find how to get on the [official telegram page](https://core.telegram.org/bots/tutorial)

-If you don't want to install Postgresql or MongoDB on your local machine, the following sentence is for you.
+If you don't want to install Postgresql or MongoDB on your local machine, the following sentence is for you.<br>
-All you need is a [Docker and Docker Compose](https://docs.docker.com/compose/install/)
+All you need is a [Docker and Docker Compose](https://docs.docker.com/compose/install/)<br>
 After you have installed Docker and Docker Compose, open the terminal, go to the app folder and run this command:
 ```bash
 docker compose up -d
 ```
 It should run and build this bot, together with Postgresql, the initial SQL script for Postgresql, and Mongodb.